East-bound on I-70, Leaving Colby, KS

 David slumped in his seat.
 “Either way it’s hopeless.
 How can you fight gravity?”

 Prophet turned and gave him a wry smile that didn’t quite seem to reach his eyes.
-“You give up too easily, David, have faith.
-The gravity of an whole planet pulls on you every minute of every day, yet I doubt you live in fear of it.
+“You give up too easily, David.
+Have faith.
+The gravity of a whole planet pulls on you every minute of every day, yet I doubt fear it much.”

 “I don’t have faith.”

-Prophet didn’t respond.
-As the silence dragged on, David gave what Prophet had said more thought.
+Prophet didn’t respond, and as the silence dragged on David gave Prophet’s explanation more thought.
 “So…you’re saying even if The Nothing is always there, it’s not always dangerous?”

-“I’ve never had a girlfriend if that’s what you’re asking,” he said stiffly, crossing his arms.
+David scowled and crossed his arms.
+“I’ve never had a girlfriend if that’s what you’re asking,” he said stiffly.
 Why did everyone take every opportunity to remind him of how much of a failure he was?

 “I didn’t ask if you had a lover,” said Prophet flatly, “I asked if you ever loved anyone.”

-“Oh.”
-He couldn’t remember a time when he’d loved his parents.
-Feared maybe, but loved?
-Never.
-They had always had rotted holes instead of hearts.
-He had had friends, but none of them ever stuck around very long.
-No extended family that he’d met more than in passing.
+What about friends?
+He had had friends, but none of them had ever stuck around very long.
+He didn’t have any extended family that he’d met more than in passing, and they didn’t give a shit about him.
 There was really only one person he could think of, and she was dead.

 Prophet nodded.
 “And did you want her to be happy?”